Nevenall/Shift-X/System/01 Basics.md

 *You might gain access to resources, information, people, or places.
 You might make a good impression or win someone over with your charm and style.
 You might make new friends or connect with your background.
 You could try to manipulate your friends with social pressure (but {Sway} might be better).*

-When you {Spy}, you use tradecraft and situational awareness to infiltrate, gather, and analyze intellegence.
+When you {Spy}, you use tradecraft and situational awareness to infiltrate, gather, and analyze intelligence.

 *You might eavesdrop on a villain.
-You might perform a subtle interogation of a suspect, or intently read them to tell if they are lying.
+You might perform a subtle interrogation of a suspect, or intently read them to tell if they are lying.
 You might by-pass a buildings security measures.
 You might also spot an ambush.
 You might charm someone by {Spying} out what they want you be.
 (But {Socialize} or {Sway} might be better).*

 When you {Sway}, you influence with guile, charm, or argument.